alpha6/gemini-setup/README.md

 And second thing with mapping -

 You then have two groups working with simultaneous pressing of both left and right shift keys being how you swap between which is the active group.

+N.B.
+In the following map file groups were swapped, so by default you have English layout now.

 ## Installing an NTP client